-The OSHA safety manual discusses the importance of ensuring that vessels are appropriately stocked with personal flotation devices, that regular maintenance and inspections are being performed, that job hazard analysis are done to prevent overboard incidents, that safety precautions are taken to prevent injuries, among other recommendations.
+The OSHA safety manual discusses the importance of ensuring that vessels and workboats are appropriately stocked with personal flotation devices, that regular maintenance and inspections are being performed, that job hazard analysis are done to prevent overboard incidents, that safety precautions are taken to prevent injuries, among other recommendations.

 Man Overboard Rescue Procedures.

 As part of a vessel’s safety protocol, a vessel owner and operator should create a clear man-overboard rescue protocol so that vessel workers are prepared and trained to handle a man-overboard situation.
 These procedures often incorporate the following measures: